pac4j/pac4j/documentation/docs/clients/cas.md

 It supports all CAS protocol versions (v1.0, v2.0 and v3.0).

-<div class="alert alert-danger"><i class="fa fa-exclamation-triangle" aria-hidden="true"></i> The CAS server can also act as a SAML IdP, as an OpenID Connect provider or as an OpenID provider.
+<div class="warning"><i class="fa fa-exclamation-triangle fa-2x" aria-hidden="true"></i> The CAS server can also act as a SAML IdP, as an OpenID Connect provider or as an OpenID provider.
 In that case, you must not use the CAS support, but the appropriate SAML, OpenID Connect or OpenID supports.</div>

 ## 0) Dependency